 This study area comprises approximately 293 unincorporated acres located immediately north of American Canyon's existing jurisdictional boundary and sphere and south of the Napa County Airport.
 The study area includes four entire assessor parcels and is bisected along its eastern side by an active railroad owned by Union Pacific.
 The affected assessor parcels are commonly referred to by their current or former landowner's names, "Atkins," "Headwaters," and "Panattoni."
-The study area was included in American Canyon's original ULL and is considered for inclusion into the sphere at the request of the City.
+The study area was included in American Canyon's original ULL and is considered for inclusion into the sphere at the request of the City and supported by the County as part of a August 2008 agreement.